SophistSolutions/IPAM-Root/Documentation/ReadMe.md

 ### ** Terminology **

+- File
-- File (here FILE refers to what the person originally adds to the system, NOT an IPAM document
+  here FILE refers to what the person originally adds to the system, NOT an IPAM document
-- document
+- Document
   - the unit IPAM considers the basic item being indexed.
-This is versioned, has many 'sections' and sub-parts, but its the level at which the indexer has decided (undecided ) FILE which represnets teh tneitre docuemnt)
+This is versioned, has many 'sections' and sub-parts, but its the level at which the indexer has decided (undecided) FILE will be grouped/considered.
+  A document is a conceptual thing - not an actual file anyplace.
+The 'document' consists of all past and future versions of the data (maybe?).
+- Versioned-Document-Instance
+  The document conceptually has many versions.
+But at any point in time, you may examine a single version of the document.
+In fact, thats really mostly what the system operates on - is versioned document instances.
-- section
+- Section
-  A section is a portion of a document.
+  A section is a portion of a Versioned-Document-Instance.
+Examples of sections include
+  - Raw File
+  - Metadata
+    E.G.
+    - Thumbnails (@todo could lump as part of metadata)
+    - Version information
+    - Tags

+  Each section maybe separately permissioned, and encoded.
+- Metadata
-- metadata -- defined xxx, associated with individual documents
+  - defined xxx, associated with individual documents
 - actor
   - sub-types
     - person